We Bring Good Things to Life: Historical context

 General Electric was created in 1892 when Thomas Edison’s Edison Electric Company merged with Thomson-Houston.
 GE was heavily involved in the electrification of railways in the late 1880s and by the turn of the century was manufacturing everything related to electrification from industrial electric motors to light bulbs and locomotives.
 In 1896, GE and the Westinghouse Company entered into a patent pool, effectively eliminating competition in the electrification industry in an era when the United States was entering the electric age.

 From its beginnings, GE emphasized research to create many products and product improvements.
 The company has been awarded more patents than almost any other company in the United States.
 GE began creating consumer products in the early 20th century, beginning with a line of toasters.
 After GE merged with other companies, more and more consumer appliances such as irons and refrigerators began to be sold under the GE or Hotpoint brand names.

+During World War Two most appliance manufactures were tasked with making parts for war rather than mass producing their products.
+As consumers saved money, companies such as GE worked on advertising campaigns promoting how money should be spent after war.
+General Electric's advertising campaign focused on the furnishing of new suburban homes.
+In 1952 General Electric's president Ralph Cordiner introduced marketing as the first step in their business model.
+GE began researching the market on what a customer wants in a product and what they are willing to pay, as well as marketing who the product is for.